 - Protect the shield.
 The Brown logo cannot be modified or used for personal endorsements, and the Brown name cannot be used to promote a product, cause, political party or candidate.

 - Respect Brown.
 Remain professional and in good taste, and protect Brown’s institutional voice.
 As a representative of Brown, avoid pranks and postings that could be misinterpreted.
-Ask your supervisor or Public Affairs if you are unsure.
+Ask your supervisor or the Office of University Communications if you are unsure.
 Respect university time and property—Brown computers and time on the job are reserved for University-related business.

 - Respect others.
 Social media sites are designed for two-way communication, and content contributed to a social media site may encourage comments or discussion of opposing ideas.
 As an administrator, you can and should respond when relevant, but consider how your response may reflect on you, your department and the University.
 If you are unsure about posting something or responding to a comment, ask your supervisor.
 You may remove comments libelous or offensive by standards of the Brown community, but do not censor posts with which you personally disagree.
 Also, avoid criticizing other people and institutions.
 Doing so may alienate you from your audience, reflect poorly on Brown or escalate into a conflict.